sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Immune Booster.*** This dark liquid boosts your immune system.
 After injecting it, you gain an expertise die on Constitution saving throws for 2 hours.

-***Steroid.*** This iron-gray liquid increases a patientís physical prowess.
+***Steroid.*** This iron-gray liquid increases a patient√≠s physical prowess.
 After injecting it, you gain an expertise die on Strength saving throws for 2 hours.

 ***Stimulant***.
 This cloudy solution heightens the senses.
 After injecting it, you gain an expertise die on Wisdom saving throws for 1 hour.